 Doctor of Podiatry Career Outlook and Salary Information

-According to the BLS, job opportunities in the field of podiatry are expected to grow faster than the average for all occupations from 2014-2024.
+According to the BLS, job opportunities in the field of podiatry are expected to grow as fast as the national average through 2028.
 As an increasing number of Americans have problems with their feet and mobility, there will be demand in the field.
 The BLS also expects demand due to the need of outpatient surgery, which podiatrists can perform.
 And as lifespans extend, more senior citizens will visit podiatrists.
-The BLS reported that the median salary for podiatrists was $119,340 in May 2015 (www.bls.com).
+In May 2018, the BLS reported that professionals in the 90th percentile or higher earned $208,000 or more per year, whereas the bottom 10th percentile earned $52,060 or less per year (www.bls.com).

 Podiatrists work on identifying and treating problems with the lower leg, ankle and foot areas.
 To practice as a podiatrist, a podiatric doctoral degree program followed by a residency program must be completed before attaining licensure.
 Podiatrists may work in hospital, clinics, or private practices, and can move into administrative or academic positions.